 Many writers are confused about words that sound and look alike.
-They may rely heavily on spell checker.
-However, the computer can only guess.
-You must be sure the word is the one with the meaning you intended, so you won't confuse your reader.
+They may rely heavily on spell checker; however, the computer can only guess.
+You must be sure the word is the one you intended, so you won't confuse your reader.

 Anytime you're not sure what a word means, look it up in a dictionary for both meaning and to see how it is used.

 A is used before a word beginning with a consonant or consonant sound.

 I would love a new car.